-If the owner of such sign or structure or the person in possession, charge, or control thereof cannot be found or his whereabouts cannot be ascertained, the building commissioner shall attach or cause to be attached to said sign or structure a notice of the same import as that required to be sent to the owner or person in possession, charge, or control thereof when the owner is known; and if such sign or structure shall not have been made to conform to the provisions of this chapter and placed in a secure, safe, and substantial condition in accordance with the requirements of such notice within 30 days after such notice shall have been attached to such sign or structure, the building commissioner may thereupon cause such sign or structure or such portion thereof as is constructed and maintained in violation of the provisions of this chapter 18-27, Title 14E to be torn down; provided however, that nothing herein contained shall prevent the building commissioner from adopting such precautionary measures as may be necessary or advisable in case of imminent danger in order to place such sign or structure in a safe condition, the expense of which shall be charged to and recovered from the owner of such sign or structure, or the person in charge, possession, or control thereof, in any appropriate proceedings therefore.
+If the owner of such sign or structure or the person in possession, charge, or control thereof cannot be found or his whereabouts cannot be ascertained, the building commissioner shall attach or cause to be attached to said sign or structure a notice of the same import as that required to be sent to the owner or person in possession, charge, or control thereof when the owner is known; and if such sign or structure shall not have been made to conform to the provisions of this chapter and placed in a secure, safe, and substantial condition in accordance with the requirements of such notice within 30 days after such notice shall have been attached to such sign or structure, the building commissioner may thereupon cause such sign or structure or such portion thereof as is constructed and maintained in violation of the provisions of this chapter or Chapter 18-27, Title 14E to be torn down; provided however, that nothing herein contained shall prevent the building commissioner from adopting such precautionary measures as may be necessary or advisable in case of imminent danger in order to place such sign or structure, or the person in charge, possession, or control thereof, in any appropriate proceedings therefore.
 If the necessary alterations and repairs are not made within the time period specified, the permit for the sign or structure will be revoked by the building commissioner without further notice.
 The written notice required by this section shall so inform the person to whom the notice is directed.